Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to configure Azure Devops for Service Fabric Cluster.md

 - **Service connection name:** Enter a descriptive name of connection.
 - **Description:** Optionally enter a descriptive name of connection.

-### Azure Devops Service Connection with Azure Active Directory (AAD / Entra)
+### Azure Devops Service Connection with Entra (Azure Active Directory)

-Using AAD for the Service Fabric service connection is considered a best practice for security and maintenance.
+Using Entra for the Service Fabric service connection is considered a best practice for security and maintenance.
 This is the recommended approach for Service Fabric clusters or applications that are not deployed and maintained via ARM templates.

 - **Authentication method:** Select 'Azure Active Directory credential'.
 - **Server Certificate Lookup (optional):** Select 'Common Name'.
 - **Server Common Name** Enter the managed cluster server certificate common name.
 The common name format is {{cluster guid id with no dashes}}.sfmc.azclient.ms.
 This name can also be found in the cluster manifest in Service Fabric Explorer (SFX).
   - Example: sfcluster.contoso.com
-- **Username:** Enter an Azure AD user that has been added to the clusters 'Cluster' App Registration in UPN format.
-This can be tested by connecting to SFX as the Azure AD user.
+- **Username:** Enter an Entra user that has been added to the clusters 'Cluster' App Registration in UPN format.
+This can be tested by connecting to SFX as the Entra user.
-- **Password:** Enter Azure AD users password.
+- **Password:** Enter Entra users password.
 If this is a new user, ensure account is not prompting for a password change.
-This can be tested by connecting to SFX as the Azure AD user.
+This can be tested by connecting to SFX as the Entra user.

   ![](../media/how-to-configure-azure-devops-for-service-fabric-cluster/ado-aad-common-connection.png)

 ### Azure Devops Service Connection with Certificate Common Name

-If AAD is not an option, the next best approach is to use the certificate common name for server certificate lookup.
-This approach is maintenance free, but does not provide the same level of security as AAD.
+If Entra is not an option, the next best approach is to use the certificate common name for server certificate lookup.
+This approach is maintenance free, but does not provide the same level of security as Entra.
 This configuration is not supported for parallel deployments per agent host.

 - **Authentication method:** Select 'Certificate Based'.
 - **Server Certificate Lookup (optional):** Select 'Common Name'.
 - **Server Common Name** Enter the cluster server certificate common name.
 This name can also be found in the cluster manifest in Service Fabric Explorer (SFX).
   - Example: sfcluster.contoso.com
-- **Username:** Enter an Azure AD user that has been added to the clusters 'Cluster' App Registration in UPN format.
-This can be tested by connecting to SFX as the Azure AD user.
+- **Username:** Enter an Entra user that has been added to the clusters 'Cluster' App Registration in UPN format.
+This can be tested by connecting to SFX as the Entra user.
-- **Password:** Enter Azure AD users password.
+- **Password:** Enter Entra users password.
 If this is a new user, ensure account is not prompting for a password change.
-This can be tested by connecting to SFX as the Azure AD user.
+This can be tested by connecting to SFX as the Entra user.

   ![](../media/how-to-configure-azure-devops-for-service-fabric-cluster/ado-certificate-common-connection.png)